crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/types-of-penetration-testing/README.md

 * Compare black box and white box penetration testing methods
 * Identify the possible risks of penetration testing

-This section explores six types of penetration testing, compares between black box and white box penetration testing, and shed light on possible risks of penetration testing to the client organization.
+This section explores six types of penetration testing, compares between black box and white box penetration testing, and sheds light on possible risks of penetration testing to the client organization.

 ## Topics covered in this section